-2. What you need to know before you take [Nationally Completed Name]
+2. What you need to know before you take [Product Name]

-Do not take [Nationally Completed Name]
+Do not take Rivaroxaban Denk

-- if you are allergic to rivaroxaban or any of the other ingredients of this medicine (listed in section 6) - if you are bleeding excessively - if you have a disease or condition in an organ of the body that increases the risk of serious bleeding (e.g. stomach ulcer, injury or bleeding in the brain, recent surgery of the brain or eyes)
+- if you are allergic to rivaroxaban or any of the other ingredients of this medicine (listed in section 6). - if you are bleeding excessively. - if you have a disease or condition in an organ of the body that increases the risk of serious bleeding (e.g. stomach ulcer, injury or bleeding in the brain, recent surgery of the brain or eyes). - if you are taking medicines to prevent blood clotting (e.g. warfarin, dabigatran, apixaban or heparin), except when changing anticoagulant treatment or while getting heparin through a venous or arterial line to keep it open. - if you have an acute coronary syndrome and previously had a bleeding or a blood clot in your brain (stroke). - if you have coronary artery disease or peripheral artery disease and previously had a bleeding in your brain (stroke) or where there was a blockage of the small arteries providing blood to the brain's deep tissues (lacunar stroke) or if you had a blood clot in your brain (ischaemic, non-lacunar stroke) in the previous month. - if you have a liver disease which leads to an increased risk of bleeding. - if you are pregnant or breast-feeding.

-1313-v17 Juli 2024

-- if you are taking medicines to prevent blood clotting (e.g. warfarin, dabigatran, apixaban or heparin), except when changing anticoagulant treatment or while getting heparin through a venous or arterial line to keep it open - if you have a liver disease which leads to an increased risk of bleeding - if you are pregnant or breast-feeding

-Do not take [Nationally Completed Name] and tell your doctor if any of these apply to you.
+Do not take [Product Name] and tell your doctor if any of these apply to you.